Master of Science Degree in Computer Science

 Photo of passport page (International applicants only) which has your full name and birth date.
 This is a policy required of us by the USCIS because the information on the passport must match the information on your application and your I-20 if you are admitted.
 This is usually the second page.

 NOTE: You are responsible for providing all the documentation and information.
 You should have ORIGINALS of all documentation you submitted so you can provide them immediately to us, if requested.
-This department will not request anything from other departments, colleges, universities or other sources.
+The School of Computing will not request anything from other schools, programs, colleges, universities or other sources.
 Remember to always use your full name as it appears in your passport when you correspond with any office at this university.

 If needed to postal mail or courier delivery, please return the above to:

 Southern Illinois University